Dalpalan: Techno and film music

 In 2000, Dalparan founded the film music group "Peach Project" (복숭아 프로젝트) with fellow musicians Bang Jun-seok from You&Me Blue, Jang Young-gyu from Fisherman Project and Inalchi, and Lee Byung-hoon from the synth-pop band Lizard.
 Peach Project was a kind of loose community brought together by their shared interests.
 Gradually, the Peach Project began to gain recognition in the film industry, as this was a time when Korean films were entering a revival period.

-In the late summer of 2002, a planner named Jang Min-seung proposed a meeting with them.
+In 2002, a planner named Jang Min-seung proposed a meeting with them.
 Together, they created a unique music space in Gimpo and established the film music company "Peach Present" (복숭아 프레젠트).

 In 2005, He worked with Jang Young-gyu as music directors for Kim Jee-woon's film A Bittersweet Life (2005).

 In 2007, Pippi Band's first album, "Cultural Revolution," was selected as the 51st in the top 100 Korean popular music albums by Kyunghyang Shinmun and the music-specialized webzine 'Heart Network.'
 Most of the tones used in his techno music are psychedelic, and he often uses sharp and aggressive tones on expensive vintage electronic instruments such as Waldorf and Roland TB-303.

 In 2009, Techno music finally gained popularity in Korea.
 Techno DJ 'Dalparan' played a key role in transforming techno, a once vague concept, into familiar music.
 As a leading member of 'Aurasoma', a DJ group known for techno parties, Dalparan also opened a techno club called '108' near Hongik University and hosted a release party for 'techno@kr', a compilation album featuring techno tracks by emerging artists.

 In 2012, he co-produced Kim C's solo album 'Priority'.

 In 2015, The Pippi Band reunited to celebrate their 20th anniversary with the release of EP album "Pppb".
 Their former manager, now a prominent figure in pop music, proposed releasing an album to mark the occasion.

 In 2016, Dalparan and Jang Young-gyu participated in the exhibition Delusion Earth with sound work.
 He also served as judge for the 'World Music Film Trends' section of the international competition section of the 12th Jecheon International Music and Film Festival.

 Although he participated in some of the music for the SBS drama Big Issue in 2019, Mine is the first time he has overseen the overall music for a drama.
 Followed by Kingdom Season 2.

 In 2020, Bang Jun-seok, Kim Tae-seong, and Dalparan joined The Audio Cinema Series (planned by Studio N).